Fathijem/Sentiment-Analysis/README.md

 # Sentiment Analysis Project

-This project involves loading multiple datasets containing reviews, combining them, calculating sentiment polarity, assigning sentiment labels, and plotting the sentiment distribution.
+This project involves loading multiple datasets containing product reviews for e-commerce applications, combining them, calculating sentiment polarity, assigning sentiment labels, and plotting the sentiment distribution.
 This `README.md` file provides clear instructions on what the project does, how to set it up, and how to run it.
 It also includes the necessary code snippets for reference.

 ## Files